pubgeo/IARPA-SMART/README.md

   **Site Model**:
   - A data format (GeoJSON) that temporally and spatially describes a single activity.
 Each site model contains some number (N) of observations, each containing spatial and temporal information of the site as well as a phase label describing the observed status of the activity on that observation date.
   - A site model format specification file can be found [here](documentation/specifications/site_model_spec.md).
+  - The script that creates files of that format for Type 3 and Type 4 sites (see the Annotation Types section below) can be found [here](utilities/site_model_generator.py).
+Creation of site models for Type 1 and Type 2 sites depends heavily on specific details of the phase annotation workflow established by a user, so no script is provided for those types.
   - A cartoon representation of a site model can be found below.

 - **"Cleared" regions**: